gh-unit/gh-unit/README.markdown

 - Optionally, you can create and and set a prefix header (`Tests_Prefix.pch`) and add `#import "GHUnit.h"` to it, and then you won't have to include that import for every test.

 An example of a iPhone test project can be found at: [MyTestable](http://github.com/gabriel/gh-unit/tree/master/Examples/MyTestable).
-This project symlinks to the gh-unit files.
+This project symlinks to the GHUnit files.

 ## Command Line